 When we became parents for the first time, we were pleasantly surprised at the tax benefits we were able to claim.
 When our second child arrived we were able to look forward to even bigger savings.

-If you’re expecting your little one very soon, here are some tax deductions and credits you want to keep tabs on.
+If you’re expecting your little one very soon, here are some tax deductions and credits you’ll want to keep tabs on.

 - Dependent Exemption: One big financial benefit of your little one is that you can claim a dependent exemption.
 What’s wonderful about this is the exemption reduces your taxable income.
-The exemption amount for 2016 is $4,050 per child when you file your taxes, up from $4,000 each for 2015.
+The exemption amount for 2017 is $4,050 per child when you file your taxes, the same as for 2016.

 - Earned Income Tax Credit: Depending on your family’s income, size, and filing status, you may be able to take advantage of this refundable tax credit (meaning you may be able to get some money back even if it exceeds your tax liability).
 Working families may find this credit can be worth over $3,000 for one qualifying child.

-- Child and Dependent Care Credit: If you’re going back to work or school and will be paying for child care for your dependents, you may use this credit to claim up to 35% of expenses of $3,000 for one qualifying dependent.
+- Child and Dependent Care Credit: If you’re going back to work or school and will be paying for child care for your dependents, you may use this credit to claim up to 35% of $3,000 in childcare expenses for one qualifying dependent.

 - Medical Expenses: If your medical expenses are more than 10% of your adjusted gross income, you may be able to deduct them.
 Keep all receipts and don’t forget you can deduct you child’s medical expenses (all those check-ups can add up quickly).